Knowledge Centre

 Importance to the economy

 Jersey’s economic history has been largely shaped by its natural environment.
-As early as the 13th century ships carrying wine from France and the Mediterranean to England hugged the coast so passing close to Jersey and indeed the proceeds of shipwrecks proved to be a valuable addition to the economy.
+As early as the 13th century, ships carrying wine from France and the Mediterranean to England hugged the coast.
+Therefore they passed close to Jersey and, inevitably, the proceeds of shipwrecks proved to be a valuable addition to the economy.
 After Jersey became part of the English Crown in 1204 the conflict with France meant that Jersey became fortified, providing a natural boost to the economy.

 Now, the sea is often seen as a barrier, but before the advent of modern forms of transport the sea was more of a highway and Jersey’s location enabled it to prosper in trading goods as diverse as cider and stockings.
 With everyone living close to the sea, fishing has been an integral part of the Jersey economy for many centuries, and this developed in such a way that there was a huge cod fishing industry in the 18th and 19 th centuries.
 The sea provided another additional valuable resource in the form of vraic, a type of seaweed, which has been available in plentiful amounts and has served both as a fertiliser and as a source of fuel.